 Our Zortrax printers use a process call Fused Filament Fabrication (FFF).
 With FFF printing, plastic filament is melted and squeezed through a nozzle, laying down one layer of extruded plastic at a time.
 The model is built by printing many thin layers of plastic.
 The level of detail or smoothness of the print is determined by the height of each layer of plastic.

 To avoid wasting plastic, and reduce print time, the interior space of a FFF print can be filled with a looser mesh of plastic.
 This interior structure of the model is called “infill”.
 Infill is usually described in percentages – a higher percentage of infill is a denser mesh.
 A denser mesh results in a stronger model, so, depending on how your model will be used, it may require a higher density of infill.
 If your model doesn’t need to support weight, handle tension, it will significantly reduce print time to use a lower percentage infill in printing.

 To build areas of a print that overhang, the printer builds scaffolding on which it builds the overhanging area.
 This scaffolding is called “support”.
-Both the Zortrax and the Form 2 printers use the same material that is used for the model for support that can be broken off and sanded away.
+The Zortrax printers use the same material that is used for the model for support that can be broken off and sanded away.
 All prints require the use of some amount of support.

 Success and Failure

 There are many factors that determine the success of a print.
 All printers have limitations, and printing to the extent of the limitations often results in failure.
 For example, prints that come close to the maximum build volume of the printer, or that have extremely thin walls are prone to failure.
 Printers tend to create minor vibrations and movements that may affect the success of particularly delicate models.

 Most 3D printing technology produces a model that is close to the specified size in the software, but some shrinkage should be expected.
 Because of this variance, it can often be difficult to 3D print parts that fit together accurately.